Do premature babies need special care?

 At first, most premature babies need 8 to 10 feedings a day.
 Don't wait longer than 4 hours between feedings or your baby may get dehydrated (dehydrated means lacking fluids).
 Six to 8 wet diapers a day show that your baby is getting enough breast milk or formula.
 Premature babies often spit up after a feeding.
 This is normal, but you want to make sure that your baby is still gaining weight.
 Talk to your doctor if you think your baby has stopped gaining or losing weight.

 Most doctors advise giving a premature baby solid food at 4 to 6 months after the baby's original due date (not the birth date).
 Premature babies are not as developed at birth as full-term babies are, so it may take them longer to develop their swallowing ability.
 If your baby has medical problems, your doctor may recommend a special diet.

 How your baby sleeps

 Although premature babies sleep more hours each day than full-term babies, they sleep for shorter periods of time.

 All babies, including premature babies, should be put to bed on their backs, not on their stomachs.
 Use a firm mattress and no pillow.
-Sleeping on the stomach and sleeping on soft mattresses may increase your baby's risk of sudden infant death syndrome (SIDS), which is the sudden and unexplained death of an baby who is younger than 1 year old (usually while the infant is asleep, which is why it is also called "crib death").
+Sleeping on the stomach and sleeping on a soft mattress may increase your baby's risk of sudden infant death syndrome (SIDS).
+SIDS is the sudden and unexplained death of a baby younger than 1 year (usually while the infant is asleep, which is why it is also called "crib death").

 Your baby's vision and hearing